South Fork, MO

 About South Fork, MO

-South Fork is a small community in Missouri with a population of 67 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in South Fork is 52.3 years.
+South Fork is a small community located in Missouri with a population of 67 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 52.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in South Fork, MO